Tag Archives: Hong Kong horror-comedy

 Lam Ching-Ying and undead friend

-The local priest, played by Lam Ching-Ying (who also directed the movie), has his hands full with bat infestations, ghosts and vampires in his neighbourhood.
+One-Eyebrow Priest, played by Lam Ching-Ying (who also directs the movie), has his hands full with bat infestations, ghosts and vampires in his neighbourhood.

 The Taoist priest hero and his two disciples